jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Level-Agreement-SLA.md

 **3. Miscellaneous**

-JD Cloud has the right to make adjustments to some service indicators of the Service Level Agreement according to changes, and promptly publish announcements on JD Cloud official website [www.jdcloud.com](https://www.jdcloud.com/), or send emails or written notices to notify the users of the modified contents.
+JD Cloud & AI has the right to make adjustments to some service indicators of the Service Level Agreement according to changes, and promptly publish announcements on JD Cloud & AI official website [www.jdcloud.com](https://www.jdcloud.com/), or send emails or written notices to notify the users of the modified contents.